addisonElliott/SCIC/README.md

 The script will finish running and then a schematic window will appear.
 You can double click on any of the blocks in the hierarchy to view a schematic for them.
 In addition, the "Report" menu provides useful options for analyzing various aspects of the design (power, area, timing, etc).

 See the results section for screenshots of what you **should** see for this step.
 TODO: Link here Don't forget to run Post-Synthesis simulation to verify the synthesis is working correctly.
+The simulation should show delays between signals now.

 ![Image 5](https://github.com/addisonElliott/SCIC/blob/master/images/image5.png?raw=true)

 ## Reports & Menus

+TODO: Fix me up!

 * Report
     * Timing